-In this blog, Jason Brown, one of our IT business partner from Lakes Networking, spoke to us about a rapidly exploding security threat of 2018 and what are some of the measures that can be taken to secure your website and network against it.
+In this blog, Jason Brown, one of our IT business partner from Lakes Networking, spoke to us about a rapidly exploding virus threat and what are some of the measures that can be taken to secure your website and network against it.
 So let's get straight into it.

 For people who only have a few seconds to spare, can you give a shorter version of what this security threat is and what can we do about it?

 Jason: So, hackers have now turned their attention to vulnerable websites and are exploiting HTTPS to bypass firewalls and Antivirus to install things like crypto-miners on your devices.
 Despite the websites getting infected at a fast rate, they continue to function normally, leaving users completely unaware of the fact that their website may be contaminating their computers.

 Sophos has released a new Deep Packet Inspection (DPI) mechanism to address the issue.
 The only cost involved is the system admin's time to deploy.
 Most sites require somewhere between 3 to 5 hours each, depending on the number of users at each site.
 We may need to reconfigure their WiFi.

 AlphaBiz: Tell us a bit more.